piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 #### Usage

-Parameters can be only used in properties of theme info and in arguments of tag.
+Parameters can be only used in properties of theme info and in arguments of a tag.
 To use a parameter as a value you must surround the parameter with percent sings e.g. **%footheme.mobile_systems%**, just like in the symfony xml services.

 ### Themes